 So you bought yourself a camera or maybe you borrowed one from a friend, cool!
 Um, but how do you use it to make videos that look good?
 Shooting video well is a skill that takes time to develop but with a few simple tips you’ll find yourself on the path to movie magic.
 Take a peek at the video below for an introduction to those tips.

-Let’s review some general tips to help make your video shoot go smoothly and your footage look awesome.
+Let’s review some general tips to help make your video shoot goes smoothly and your footage looks awesome.

-•Plan your shoots, it’s a tried and true maxim that planning makes perfect.
+It’s a tried and true maxim that planning makes perfect.
 Think about the shots you’d like to include and then think about what’s the best way to capture them.
-With practice you’ll develop a better eye for planning out the shots you want in your video.
+With practice, you’ll develop a better eye for planning out the shots you want in your video.

-•Composition Pretend your screen has evenly spaced lines running throughout it, two horizontally and two vertically.
+Pretend your screen has evenly spaced lines running throughout it, two horizontally and two vertically.
 The points where the lines intersect are where you want to have your subject.
-This is called the rule of thirds, for more details on it and composition in general check out this lesson.
+This is called the rule of thirds, for more details on it and composition in general, check out this lesson.

 Learning to shoot well takes time but you can start applying these tips now.
 Who knows, with practice you may blossom into a world-famous cinematographer.